sifulan-access-federation/ifirexman-training/guides/idp.md

     idp.persistentId.salt = /X81vwg0l1SYBfgzYLid8CCXx3Zz6y123pKDKQAMuPU=
     ```

 6. If your IdP will be using `Azure AD` as the backend authenticator, copy your Azure AD IdP metadata file (i.e. `azure.xml`) to the working folder.
-If your IdP will be using `Google Directory` as the backend authenticator, copy your Google Directory IdP metadata file (i.e. `GoogleIDPMetadata.xml`) to the working folder.
+If your IdP will be using `Google Directory` as the backend authenticator, copy your Google Directory IdP metadata file (i.e. `google.xml`) to the working folder.

 7. Edit the `values.yaml` file (see an example at the `idp` sub-folder inside the `manifest` folder).
 Generally, there are 2 sections that you would need to update: `IdP Configuration` and `Federation Configuration`.
 A brief explanation and sample entries are provided in the file.